 Every pupil and member of staff is a member of Clan (House) developing a sense of belonging which facilitates encouragement, support, interaction and friendly rivalry across the age range.

-Our Surgery, located in the Main Building and staffed by a fully qualified Nurse, provides medical care to Prep and Senior pupils who may be unwell during the school day, and also provides first aid for minor injuries.
+Our Surgery, located in the Main House and staffed by a fully qualified School Nurse, provides medical care to Prep and Senior pupils who may be unwell during the school day, and also provides first aid for minor injuries.

 In this nurturing atmosphere girls thrive, finding and developing their own unique talents.
 They grow naturally in confidence, are happy to embrace new challenges and eagerly take on increasing responsibilities.
 They leave Abbot’s Hill extremely well prepared for the next stage of their education, with self-awareness, intellectual curiosity, resilience and compassion – attributes essential for success and fulfilment in their future lives.

 “I am truly grateful for the help my daughter receives.
 The growth in her self-esteem and confidence is testament to a very unique and special school environment.” – Abbot’s Hill School parent